hkbakke/zfssnap/README.md

 the configuration file.

 ## Usage
-zfssnap works with the concept of arbitrarily named policies.
+zfssnap works with the concept of policies.
 These are defined in the YAML based configuration file.
 An example file is provided with the source.
-Running the command normally just involves pointing to a configured policy policy and running the command.
+Running the command normally just involves pointing to a policy name.

 Create a snapshot of all ZFS file systems defined in the policy `hourly`.

-    ./zfssnap.py -- policy hourly
+    ./zfssnap.py --policy hourly
-Remove all snapshots for a policy or reset replication
+Remove all snapshots for a policy or re-initialize a replication policy

-    ./zfssnap.py -- policy hourly --reset
+    ./zfssnap.py --policy hourly --reset

 List all options